Trimethylsiloxyphenyl Dimethicone: What Is It, Cosmetic Uses, Benefits & Side Effects

 Inside this article:

-What is Trimethylsiloxyphenyl Dimethicone?
+What Is Trimethylsiloxyphenyl Dimethicone?

 Trimethylsiloxyphenyl Dimethicone’s Cosmetic Benefits/Uses